percona/k8spxc-docs/docs/scaling.md

 !!! warning

-    If the new storage size required by the Custom Resource option can't be reached (for example, when there is a resource quota in place and the PVC storage limits are reached), the Operator will continue attempts to fulfill the scaling request, until the value is manually reverted in the Custom Resource.
+    If the new storage size can't be reached because there is a resource quota in place and the PVC storage limits are reached, this will be detected, there will be no scaling attempts, and the Operator will revert the value in the Custom Resource option back.
+If no quota is set, but the new storage size is just too large, the Operator will hand the scaling request to Kubernetes, detect its failure, and revert the Custom Resource option, but Kubernetes will continue attempts to fulfill the scaling request until the problem is [fixed manually by the Kubernetes administrator](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#recovering-from-failure-when-expanding-volumes).

 For example, you can do it by editing and applying the `deploy/cr.yaml` file: